duracloud/duracloud-ruby-client/README.md

  => #<Duracloud::Space space_id="rest-api-testing2", store_id="(default)">
 ```

-A `Duracloud::BadRequestError` is raise if the space ID is invalid (illegal characters, too long, etc.).
+A `Duracloud::BadRequestError` exception is raised if the space ID is invalid (illegal characters, too long, etc.).

 #### Retrieve a space and view its properties